 In 1931 Republican President Herbert Hoover and drug czar Harry Anslinger were pressuring Germany into additional curbs on heroin exportation while semisocialist Germany’s victims were demanding reparations payments under the Treaty of Versailles (which the US did not ratify, but which still involved $10 trillion in gold).

 Hoover’s error is relevant to ongoing efforts to extricate These States from the Vichy Paris carbon tax extortion the Obama Administration tried to smuggle past the Senate.
-Already there is a severe shortage of nuclear power plants in These States–which is the whole reason engineers are forced to rely on coal–which is less clean and less safe by comparison.
-The Paris Capitulation can only benefit Communist China at the expense of the relatively free world.
+Already there is a severe shortage of nuclear power plants in These States–which is the whole reason engineers are forced to rely on coal.
+Coal is less clean, less safe, and less hardened against attack by comparison.
+The Paris Capitulation can only benefit Communist China and Venezuela at the expense of the relatively free world.

 As 1931 stupefacient drug prohibition negotiations proceeded, banks in Germany and Austria failed.
 Depositors were removing their money because they knew the influx of dope money would stop, but reparations claims were persistent.
 Hoover’s brilliant idea was to let France, Britain, Italy, Russia and others “temporarily” default on war loans payable to the USA.
 In exchange, they would let Christian altruist Germany default on reparations payments owed to the USA.
 That was the lose-lose theory of coercive prohibitionism.
 What happened under the Moratorium was that Germany kept exporting addictive poisons and using the money to build up the Steel Helmets, build submarines and battleships and entrench the National Socialist party.
 Immediately all of Europe began defaulting on war debts, and even commercial loans of private US capital.